Last Updated on July 11, 2023

 The chemicals used in pressure-treated wood don’t do us any favors if we ingest it.
 That’s why you don’t want to burn PT or breathe in sawdust when cutting it.
-You might find it interesting to know that there are between 0.40 and 0.60 pounds of chemical per cubic foot of wood, depending on the application.
+You might find it interesting to know that there are between 0.40 and 0.60 pounds of chemicals per cubic foot of wood, depending on the application.

 That’s not a small amount.

-When Must You Use Pressure-Treated Lumber?
+When Must You Use PT in Construction?

 Codes vary around the country, but in general, you should use pressure-treated lumber in the following scenarios:

 - Ground contact or potential ground contact (fence posts, retaining walls, etc)

 - Floor joists and sub-flooring within ~12-18-inches of the ground